 Smooth and creamy potatoes with flavorful bits of bacon and lots of cheese make a great Farmhouse Loaded Mashed Potato Casserole recipe!

-The Best Loaded Mashed Potatoes
+Best Loaded Mashed Potato Casserole Recipe

 Many times a year we enjoy our classic Farmhouse Mashed Potatoes, but sometimes you just crave more flavor.
 I absolutely love how smooth these potatoes are.

 For more texture try these unpeeled Garlic Mashed Potatoes that are loaded with garlic flavors.
 A teaspoon of granulated or a couple of cloves of minced garlic can be added to this recipe if desired, we prefer to feature the bacon and cheese flavors!